-13 Does the legislation also apply to dominant purchasers?
-If yes, are there any differences as compared to the application of the law to dominant suppliers?
+14 Does the legislation also apply to dominant purchasers?
+If yes, are there any differences compared with the application of the law to dominant suppliers?

 The Competition Law provisions do not distinguish between various roles of dominant undertakings.
-Dominance provisions apply to any dominant market participant acting in an abusive way (see 14 below).
+Dominance provisions apply to any dominant market participant acting in an abusive way (see question 15).